Monday, October 25, 2021 | 8:00 AM

 The Daybreak Breakfast is designed to educate, motivate and inspire people to build safe communities by raising awareness of domestic violence, supporting survivors and promoting healthy relationships.

 Limited seating capacity.
-Mask friendly event.
+Masks are required regardless of vaccination status.
+A boxed continental breakfast will be available.
 The livestream link will be sent one day prior to the event.
+Accessible communication for the deaf is available, please indicate need when registering.

 Lovern Gordon: Lovern is the founder of Love Life Now Foundation, Inc. (LLN) which promotes year-round awareness around domestic violence and the author of The Legacy He Left Me – a domestic violence memoir.